fancysmartypants/rock-paper-scissor-console-game/README.md

     ENDIF
 ENDIF

+This would be the overarching structure of the game.
+The game is composed of five rounds.
+In the same round of the game, players draw their option.
+The round happens five times.
+After the final round, the result is shown.
+The player gets an option of whether they would like to continue the same process another time.

 Here is a pseudocode of playGame, how the game runs:

 The game runs can be a function called playGame.
 When playGame is called, here is what happens:

 Prompt user input and store it in userChoice.

 Generate random option and store it in